How to Grow and Care for Smoke Bush Plant

 Overwintering

 Be careful not to overwater your smoke bush this time of year.
 Do not fertilize the bushes during the winter.
-Use around 3 inches of mulch around the bases of your outdoor plants to protect the roots.
+Use around two to three inches of mulch around the bases of your outdoor plants to protect the roots.

 Common Pests & Plant Diseases

-The oblique-banded leafroller, a native North American pest that feeds on a wide range of plants, can be a problem with smoke bush.
+The oblique-banded leafroller, a native North American pest that feeds on a wide range of plants, can be a problem for the smoke bush.

 FAQ